Saskiapearce/CMEECourseWork1/Week3/README.md

     source("DataWrang.R")
     # Console output shows wrangled data, filtered subsets, and summaries

+Florida.R
+    Purpose: Investigates whether Florida is getting warmer over time by analyzing Key West's annual mean temperature data.
+Runs a perumttaion assessment on the correlation to assess its validity and significant.
+    Usage: Calculates Pearson correlation between year and temperature and implements a custom permutation test by shuffling temperature values 1000 times and recalculating correlations.
+    Input:
+    Output: Prints the number of corelations which were higher than the original / observed data.
+    Dependencies: none

 Girko.R

     Purpose: Plots the eigenvalues of a random matrix and overlays them with an ellipse to illustrate Girko’s circular law.